kine90/FlatBot/README.md

    python main.py
    ```
    FlatBot will monitor your mailbox every 1–2 minutes and automatically apply to new flat listings.

-## Architecture

-### Workflow

-FlatBot follows this workflow every 1–2 minutes:

-1. **EmailFetcher**:
-   - Scans unread emails in the mailbox.
-   - If the subject matches a flat offering, it extracts the expose link and stores it as a new offer in the database.

-2. **ImmoScout24 Processor**:
-   - Retrieves new offerings from the database.
-   - Opens a Chrome session and navigates to the expose link.
-   - Scrapes details from the listing, logs in if necessary, and applies using a customized template that addresses the real estate agent directly.
-   - Saves timestamps of each operation and offer details to the database for review.

 ## Thanks